its-id/100x-Cohort-Programs/Week 5/Assignment/README.md

    - admin can see everyone’s cards.
 - **CRUD controls**
    - user can create but not update or delete.
-   - Only admin can update, delete
+   - Only admin can create, update, delete anyone's card.

 ### Frontend Checklist:
 - Setup component structure